 After the successful completion of the Initial Operation Tests, the Contractor shall subject the Equipment to the Performance Tests.

 The Performance Tests shall be carried out under standard industrial conditions of commercial casting in continuous uninterrupted operation of the Equipment (24 hours / 7 days a week) for a period of five (5) consecutive days.
 The purpose of the Performance Tests is to ascertain whether the Contractor has fulfilled its obligations under this Contract.
-The conditions of the Performance Tests, including operating conditions, measuring methods, evaluation procedure, etc., are further specified in Clause 4 of Annex 3 (Parameters of Testing and Operation)
+The conditions of the Performance Tests, including operating conditions, measuring methods, evaluation procedure, etc., are further specified in Clause 4 (Performance Tests parameters) of Annex 3 (Parameters of Testing and Operation)

 Performance Tests shall be performed by the Contractor and may start only when approved by the Customer and such approval may not be withheld unreasonably.
 The Contractor shall fully cooperate with the Customer during performance of Performance Tests and ensure the safe operation of the Equipment.